kubevirt/user-guide/docs/operations/live_migration.md

 ## Changing Cluster Wide Migration Limits

-KubeVirt puts some limits in place, so that migrations don’t overwhelm the cluster.
+KubeVirt puts some limits in place, so that migrations don't overwhelm the cluster.
 By default, it is configured to only run `5` migrations in parallel with an additional limit of a maximum of `2` outbound migrations per node.
 Finally, every migration is limited to a bandwidth